 Contributions to qualified private schools under this program are used to fund scholarships for tuition or grants.
 Credit for Contributions to Private School Tuition Organizations are reported on Form 323, and Credit for Contributions to Certified School Tuition Organizations are reported on Form 348.

-Important Disclaimer: I am not a tax adviser or an accountant.
-I do not represent the Arizona Department of Revenue or the Arizona Department of Education.
+Important Disclaimer: The writer is not a tax adviser or an accountant.
+We do not represent the Arizona Department of Revenue or the Arizona Department of Education.
 Please consult a tax professional regarding Arizona tax credits.

 All tax information mentioned herein is subject to change without notice.